LeonardoFerrisi/portfolio-site/_projects/BrainDataRecorder.md

 BDR utilizes Brainflow and ElectronJS together in a Graphical User Interface that simply, allows users to select their biosensing device and record data from it.

 **BDR is still a work in progress.**
-You can access the latest code via the [BDR Github Page](https://github.com/NRVS-Labs/BrainDataRecorder)
+You can access the latest code via the BDR Github Page: [https://github.com/NRVS-Labs/BrainDataRecorder](https://github.com/NRVS-Labs/BrainDataRecorder)